 This really comes down to knowing what you need to include in the journal, but is also based on what your personal needs and style are.
 You might want to make a collection of bullet journal lists, a collection of project ideas, habit trackers, or even future goals.

-The following tips help you include all the right things in the bullet journal and also includes links to inspiring images, bullet journal ideas and spreads.
+The following tips will help you include all the right things in your bullet journal and also includes links to inspiring images, bullet journal ideas, collections, and weekly or monthly spreads.

 To start with, your bullet journal should include an index with page numbers on each page, and symbols for the various notes.
 These are some of the basic elements of a bullet journal that help get it organized and let you know how to find different sections of the journal.

 What you add to this section is based on your bullet journal collections or the bullet journal lists that you include in your planning and journaling.

 You can title each section as needed, but make sure it is also included in the index.
 Update the index as much as you need to.

 Daily, Weekly, or Monthly Calendars for Notebook Ideas

 Calendars are another very important part of having a bullet journal.
 You want to keep track of your appointments and schedules, and to do that you need multiple ways to do this.
 Just having a regular monthly calendar is great, but it makes it hard to include more information.

 You will probably want a page for the full month at a glance.
 After that, you can decide if you prefer to work in your bullet journal with daily pages, weekly pages, or just stick to the whole month and use habit trackers.